hallettj/git-format-staged/README.md

 [![Build Status](https://travis-ci.org/hallettj/git-format-staged.svg?branch=master)](https://travis-ci.org/hallettj/git-format-staged)

 Consider a project where you want all code formatted consistently.
 So you use a formatting command.
-(For example I use [prettier-standard][] in my Javascript projects.)
+(For example I use [prettier][] in my Javascript and Typescript projects.)
 You want to make sure that everyone working on the project runs the formatter, so you use a tool like [husky][] to install a git pre-commit hook.
 The naive way to write that hook would be to:

 - get a list of staged files
 - run the formatter on those files